elisa-amaral/Calculator-built-with-JavaScript-Factory-Function/README.md

 # Calculator built with JavaScript Factory Functions

-This project is a simple calculator built with JavaScript Factory Functions.
+This project is a simple calculator that runs expressions of the four basic math operations.

 ## Project Link